OpenFHE CI/CD Developers Guide

 For more general information on GitHub Workflows please visit Using Workflows

-• Main - Used to extensively test pushes to the main branch and publish docs.
+• Main - To extensively test pushes to the main branch and publish docs.

-• Manual - Used to do a batch of builds with a control over compilers, native size, configurations
+• Manual - To do a batch of builds with a control over compilers, native size, configurations.

-• Pull-Request - Used to test any pull-requests generated, this tests a healthy number of configurations but is not as extensive as Main.
+• Pull-Request - To test any pull-requests generated, this tests a healthy number of configurations but is not as extensive as Main.

 Note